raspberrypilearning/lego-data-dash/en/step_8.md

 ## Display pollution data with your Dashboard

-### Program your slider to display the oxygen level
+### Program your slider to display the fuel emissions level

 At the moment your slider is running off of random integers between -175 and 175.
 (We don't go to 180 as it can cause problems with travel around a full rotation.)
 We picked these numbers because they are the motor's limits of travel in each direction.
-The data coming in from your API won't have this range - we need to make it fit the motor.
+The data coming in from your API won't have this same range - we need to make it fit the motor.

 **Calibrating** the indicator will mean mapping the maximum and minimum possible data values from your API between -175° and 175° on your motor.
 The highest possible reading will be at 175°, while the lowest possible reading will be at -175°.